linhnguyen2601/SQL-Projects/Transaction of Debit Card Customer/README.md

 Answer the following questions:

 - How many transactions and what is the total amount for each transaction type?

-- What is the average number and amount of deposit transactions for all customers?
+What is the average number and amount of deposit transactions for all customers?

+- What is the monthly trend in the number of transactions for each transaction type?
+Which customers have the highest transaction amounts on average per month?

 - In each month, how many customers of the bank make more than one deposit and one purchase or one withdrawal in a month?